jasper-zheng/rewriting-activation-maps/README.md

 **An Encoder Network that Enables a Pre-trained StyleGAN2 Model to Perform Image-to-image Translation**
 Jasper Zheng (Shuoyang) / 21009460

 This project proposed a novel training system appended to [StyleGAN2](https://github.com/NVlabs/stylegan2) architecture, enabling a pre-trained StyleGAN2 model to perform image-to-image translation, even if the input images are not in the original domain.
-The training system is based on an encoder network that downscales the generated images from a StyleGAN2 model and matches the distribution of the earlier feature maps in the same model (i.e. predict feature maps given a generated image).
+The training system is based on an encoder network that downscales the generated images from a StyleGAN2 model and matches the distribution of the earlier activation maps in the same model (i.e. predict feature maps given a generated image).
 After training, the encoder network is migrated to the StyleGAN2 model.

 The proposed system was implemented on a couple of pre-trained models.
 And the results showed that it's able to create meaningful image-to-image translation different with [pix2pixHD](https://github.com/NVIDIA/pix2pixHD) and other state-of-the-art image translation models.